Darialyphia/clash_royale/docs/design_doc.md

 - Two players play against each other and try to destroy the opponent's towers
 - Each player has 2 outer towers and one inner tower
-- A player wins if they destroy the inenr tower, even if all outer towers aren't destroyed
+- A player wins if they destroy the inner tower, even if all outer towers aren't destroyed
 - An inner tower can only be attacked once at elast one outer tower has been destroyed
 - To achieve this, players use a deck of cards that allows them to summon units or cast spells
 - To play cards, player need to have enough mana.
 Mana increases flatly over time up to a point.